pinecone-router/router/README.md

 ### Modifiers

-- **.preload**: Fetches the template on load, without waiting for the route to be visited
+- **.preload**: Fetches the template on load, without waiting for the route to be matched.
 - **.target**: Takes an ID paramater for example `.target.app` will render the template inside the element with the `app` ID

 > Can be used simulateneously: `x-template.preload.target.app`